 And remember, when in doubt, always seek professional support.
 A doctor can make referrals to qualified specialists and, for those on waiting lists, digital health coaches like Holly Health can provide immediate support while awaiting further treatment.

-If you are on a mental health waiting list, get free access to Holly Health now.
 Subscribe to the Holly Health newsletter here, to be kept in the loop